mre/rate-limits/README.md

 );
 ```

-Also takes the `Retry-After` into account wen calculating the reset time.
+Also takes the `Retry-After` into account when calculating the reset time.

 Other resources: